 The 3rd executive committee was held on August 20, 2009, in Florence, Italy, when 10th ICEM was held.
 The participants were Drs Jun Yang (CEMS), Takashi Yagi (JEMS), Keiji Wakabayashi (JEMS), Takehiko Nohmi (JEMS), Young Rok Seo(KEMS), Hai-Won Chung(KEMS), Amelia Guevara(PEMS) and Malyn Chulasiri (TEMS).
 In addition, Drs Sepide Arbabi (Iran) and Kuen-Yuh Wu (Taiwan) attended

 The primary purpose of the ACEM is to provide a means whereby the members may exchange scientific information, discuss their professional experiences, exchange ideas, and acquaint themselves with the scientific progress and technical problems.
-ACEM was held four times, i.e., 1st ACEM in Japan in 2007, 2nd ACEM in Thailand in 2010, 3rd ACEM in China in 2012, and 4th ACEM in India in 2014, and 5th ACEM in Korea in 2017.
+ACEM was held five times, i.e., 1st ACEM in Japan in 2007, 2nd ACEM in Thailand in 2010, 3rd ACEM in China in 2012, 4th ACEM in India in 2014, and 5th ACEM in Korea in 2017.

 4th ACEM was held in December 10-12, 2014 in Kolkata in India.